abrapartners/abra.ai/.github/CONTRIBUTING.md

 ### Why become a contributor :robot:?

 We all have our motivation for doing what we do.
-For the core team at Botpress, it's our mission; **Making machines understand humans.** Building more intuitive applications using language is why we write lines of code in botpress/botpress.
+For the core team at Abra.AI, it's our mission; **Making machines understand humans.** Building more intuitive applications using language is why we write lines of code in botpress/botpress.

 What's your motivation?